cryptotuxorg/nanti/README.md

 The challenge was to adapt quorum network setup examples currently available to cloud provider deployment, which was not so easy to do.

 ![Image of VMs](https://github.com/cryptotuxorg/nanti/blob/master/machines.png)

+The challenge, which currently WIP, is to deploy POA network bridge between ethereum mainnet and a private quorum sidechain Instead of using POA Sokol network, we'll use our custom private quorum network It will allow people to lock some DAI into mainnet, to issue x$ equivalent in the quorum private chain, which will give the possibility to buy bonds directly

 ## Setup on AWS